-Speaker’s Lecturer in Biblical Studies
+Speaker’s Lectureship in Biblical Studies

-3. The lecturer shall be elected by a board of seven electors consisting of:
+5. The lecturer shall be elected by a board of seven electors consisting of:

 (1) the Vice-Chancellor;

-(2)-(4) three persons appointed by Council;
+(2)-(4) three persons appointed by the Humanities Division;

 6. The lecturer shall hold office for a period of one year, which may be extended at the electors’ discretion by a further year.
 No person having held the lecturership shall again be eligible for election until at least two years have elapsed from the date of termination of the preceding period of office.